What Is the New Car Loan Interest Deduction and Do You Qualify?

 You're paying $749 every month on your new car loan.
 That's the average payment in 2025, and most of it goes toward interest at rates hovering around 6.8% for new vehicles.

-The new auto loan interest deduction applies only to qualifying vehicles financed after December 31, 2024.
+The new car loan interest deduction applies only to qualifying vehicles financed after December 31, 2024.
 Your vehicle must be new, assembled in the United States, and for personal use.
 The loan must be secured by a first lien on the vehicle.
 Meet those requirements and the IRS lets you deduct the interest whether you itemize or take the standard deduction.

 Here's what makes this different from other tax breaks.
 This is an above-the-line deduction - meaning it reduces your adjusted gross income before most other deductions get calculated.
 That gives you tax savings on both federal returns and potentially state returns in conforming states.